-- Use the information provided by the sensor's manufacture to determine the type and maximum length of cable that should be used to connect the sensor to the 7264 module. - When plugged into the 7264 module, pin 1 is located in the upper right hand corner. - Pins 2 and 20 are not connected to the PC board.
-It is intended as a convenient place to connect the +24Vdc external supply to the SSI sensors.
-Only consider the sensor(s) current requirements when sizing this power supply as the 7264 module does not use and is not connected to the external +24Vdc supply. - GND 1 through GND 4 (pins 3, 4, 21, and 22) are internally connected together and must be connected to the +24Vdc supply's common. - Earth Grounds 1 through 6 (pins 1, 13, 14, 19, 31, and 32) are internally connected together and are connected to the ControlLogix rack structure.
-The cable shields of the sensor's cable should be connected to these terminals.
+- Use the information provided by the encoder's manufacture to determine the type and maximum length of cable that should be used to connect the sensor to the 7262 module. - When plugged into the 7262 module, pin 1 is located in the upper right hand corner. - External +24Vdc (pins 2 and 20) are internally connected together. - GND1/2/3/4 (pins 3, 4, 21 and 22) are internally connected together and must be connected to the external +24Vdc supply's common. - The 7262 module uses the external +24Vdc supply to power the isolation circuitry and to generate +5Vdc user power (pins 23 and 24).
+These two pins, which are internally connected together, can be used to power sensors requiring less than 500 mA of current.